-Mark Levison observed that, after solid classroom training, teams in larger companies still struggle to adopt TDD.
-To better understand the problem he surveyed team members.
-In this article he shares the problems he uncovered and his own comprehensive strategy, designed to help anyone introducing TDD into an organization.
+Teams in large organizations still struggle to adopt TDD.
+In this article Mark Levison shares problems he uncovered when he surveyed teams, and his own strategy to introduce TDD into an organization.
+12

 Teams new to Agile wonder which practices to start with, and which will most benefit their own context.
 This article proposes a customized adoption approach to help teams decide where to focus first.